m50d/paperdoll/README.md

- so this aspect of the behaviour is no worse than what the original Haskell implementation would do for a chain of `f flatMap g |> handleA flatMap h |> handleB ...` Note that a `for { x <- f.extend[...] ; y <- g.extend[...] ; z <- h.extend[...] } yield ...` construct should still behave linearly, so I believe this is not a problem in practice; patches are very welcome.
+ so this aspect of the behaviour is no worse than what the original Haskell implementation would do for a chain of `f flatMap g |> handleA flatMap h |> handleB ...` Note that a `for { x <- f.extend[...] ; y <- g.extend[...] ; z <- h.extend[...] } yield ...` construct should still behave linearly, so I believe this is not a problem in practice.
+ * Compilation time is really awful, particularly in the case of errors
+ * There are no performance tests.
+  * Constant-factor performance is likely bad.
+Contributions are likely a waste of time without tests.
+ * The `Arr` type is closely related to `Kleisli`/`Arrow`, but I don't fully understand the similarity and am not yet aware of concrete use cases for it.
+ * There is no support for `MonadPartialOrder`.
+In my limited experimentation it didn't seem to work correctly and looked to be subsumed for most purposes by `MonadTell` et al.
+ * I have not implemented the `MonadCatchIO` example from the paper as there is no single established IO monad implementation in Scala and I don't really understand the approach ScalaZ is taking.

+### Design compromises and deliberate omissions

+ * The `send` in the paper is equivalent to `send` followed by `extend` in Paperdoll.
+ I found it made the code clearer to separate the two (and it should make effects more compositional/reusable), but there may be an efficiency penalty.
  * Use of type members vs. type parameters is arguably inconsistent in places, as is general style.
  In some cases this is deliberate pragmatism so as to ensure that the types can be used in practice;
  in others I couldn't get type inference to work correctly with a more natural representation.
  * I have largely ignored variance.
 Good type inference is a higher priority than correct variance, but contributions that add co- or contravariance without compromising type inference are welcome.
- * I have not integrated with ScalaZ `MonadTell` and friends.
-This is partly because I'd rather not couple `paperdoll-core` tightly to ScalaZ but mostly because I don't understand the use cases for it.
- Contributions are welcome provided they come with a convincing test case/example.
-  * Similarly, the `Arr` type is closely related to `Kleisli`/`Arrow`, but I don't fully understand the similarity and am not yet aware of concrete use cases for it.
- * Compilation time is really awful, particularly in the case of errors.
-Contributions very welcome.
- * There are no performance tests.
-I don't have time to do these, but would welcome contributions.
-  * Constant-factor performance is likely also bad.
-Contributions welcome but likely a waste of time without tests.
  * There is no automatic binary compatibility checking in the build.
 MiMA seems to only support SBT, not maven.
  I find the maintainability advantages of maven compelling and will not accept patches to convert to SBT, but any implementation of binary compatibility checking in the maven build would be very welcome.